How to Start and Run a Vending Machine Business

 - Vending management systems (VMS): Tracks sales and other data to help owners make better business decisions.

-During the pandemic, the annual report showed the use of VMS increased as operators used downtime to upgrade the technology they used both in their machines and for data collection.
+During the pandemic and continuing after, the annual report showed the use of VMS increased as operators used downtime to upgrade the technology they used both in their machines and for data collection.

 Running a Vending Machine Business

-While owning vending machines does not require any special skills, it is a business.
+While owning vending machines does not require any specialized skills, it is a business.

 You will need inventory and someone to keep the machine stocked and maintained.
 This may require a van or truck.